Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 >muh taste of musk semen

->muh stupid gay highway system
+>muh stupid homosexual highway system

 >muh shitting my pants